Skip to main content

 NameDescriptionSupported Fields and Types

-approval_rulesUnique identifiers or PRNs for approval rules for the nested pipeline.array of strings, optional
+approval_rulesIDs or PRNs of approval rules required before execution.array of strings, optional

 ifCondition to execute the pipeline.
-When the condition is false, the pipeline will be skipped.expression, optional
+When false, the pipeline is skipped.expression, optional

-on_errorBehavior when the pipeline fails.
-Can be fail (default) or continue.string, optional
+on_errorBehavior on failure: fail (default) or continue.string, optional

 pipeline "deploy" {